amperity/amperity-docs/amperity_datagrid/source/api_profile.rst

 .. profile-api-usecase-ssjs-ssmc-start

 AMPscript is a scripting language used by Salesforce Marketing Cloud to render content on a subscriber-by-subscriber basis in.
-Embed |ext_salesforce_sfmc_ampscript| variables within HTML emails, text emails, landing pages, SMS messages, and push notifications.
+Embed `AMPscript <https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/ampscript.html>`__ |ext_link| variables within HTML emails, text emails, landing pages, SMS messages, and push notifications.
 These variables are updated at the time a message or notification is sent to (or a page is shown to) a subscriber.

 Use Amperity unified customer profiles as values for variables defined by AMPscript.
-Use |ext_salesforce_sfmc_ssjs| to return data from a Profile API endpoint, and then make that data available to AMPscript.
+Use `Server-Side JavaScript (SSJS) <https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/ssjs_serverSideJavaScript.html>`__ |ext_link| to return data from a Profile API endpoint, and then make that data available to AMPscript.

 The following example shows how replace a variable with an email address from a Profile API endpoint just before sending a message.